by Casey | Jan 9, 2024 | Blog , Daily Show Prep

 2. Loved ones wonder why

 a.
-Even with a suicide note on why there is often something left out and the reason is never really ever uncovered
+Even with a suicide note on why there is often something left and the reason is never really ever uncovered

 b.
 No suicide note = never having closure